oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 Furthermore, this specification defines additional `WWW-Authenticate` auth-param values to convey the authentication requirements back to the client.

 `acr_values`
 :   A space-separated string listing the authentication context class reference values, in order of preference, one of which the protected resource requires for the authentication event associated with the access token.
+The authentication context, as defined in section 1.2 of [@OIDC] conveys information about how authentication takes place (e.g., what authentication method(s) or assurance level to meet).

 `max_age`
 :   Indicates the allowable elapsed time in seconds since the last active authentication event associated with the access token.
+An active authentication event entails a user interacting with the authorization server in response to an authentication prompt.

 (#acr-challenge) below is an example of a `WWW-Authenticate` header using the `insufficient_user_authentication` error code value to inform the client that the access token presented isn't sufficient to gain access to the protected resource, and the `acr_values` parameter to let the client know that the expected authentication level corresponds to the authentication context class reference identified by `myACR`.